martiansideofthemoon/hurdles-longform-qa/README.md

 1. Download the "Routing Transformer finetuned on ELI5" model listed above.

-2. Download the `generations` folder from the Google Drive [link](https://drive.google.com/drive/folders/1kBIo26SdjHJUKe7wYr2mh87sH0XNnUSJ?usp=sharing) into this root folder.
+2. Download the `generations` folder from "Pre-computed generations & QQP classifier" listed above.

 3. Clone the original routing transformer codebase from [here](https://github.com/google-research/google-research/tree/master/routing_transformer).
 Place it in the root folder.
 Download the checkpoints and vocabulary files from the instructions in the README out [here](https://github.com/google-research/google-research/tree/master/routing_transformer#pre-trained-pg-19-checkpoint-).